kestra-io/docs/docs/administrator-guide/deployment/docker/README.md

 - Run `docker-compose up`
 - Open `http://localhost:8080` on your browser

-It will start all the dependencies with a preconfigured Kestra that is connected to all!
+This will start all the dependencies with a preconfigured Kestra that is connected to everything!

-Kestra will start with *Standalone* server (all the different [servers](../../architecture) in one JVM).
+Kestra will start a *Standalone* server (all the different [servers](../../architecture) in one JVM).
-This is clearly not  for **production** workload but sufficient to test on a local computer.
+This is clearly not meant for **production** workloads, but is certainly sufficient to test on a local computer.

 ## Docker Image